GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 ![Create Project](https://storage.googleapis.com/gcp-community/tutorials/deploy-grails-to-google-cloud/create-project-2.png)

-The previous image shows a project named _grailsgooglecloud_
+The previous image shows a project named **grailsgooglecloud**.

-Install [Cloud SDK](https://cloud.google.com/sdk/downloads) for your operating system.
+Install the [Cloud SDK](https://cloud.google.com/sdk/downloads) for your operating system.

-After you have installed the SDK, run the init command in your terminal:
+After you have installed the SDK, run the `init` command in your terminal:

-    $ gcloud init
+    gcloud init

 It prompts you to select the Google account and the project which you want to use.

 ## Google App Engine

-This guide deploys a Grails application to [Google App Engine Flexible Environment](https://cloud.google.com/appengine/docs/flexible/)
+This guide deploys a Grails application to the [Google App Engine flexible environment](https://cloud.google.com/appengine/docs/flexible/)

 > App Engine allows developers to focus on doing what they do best: writing code.
 Based on Google Compute Engine, the App Engine flexible environment automatically scales your app up and down while balancing the load.
 Microservices, authorization, SQL and NoSQL databases, traffic splitting, logging, versioning, security scanning, and content delivery networks are all supported natively.